miguoliang/tomato-timer-cli/CONTRIBUTING.md

 ## License

-The Tomato Clock CLI project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Tomato Timer CLI project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 By contributing to this project, you agree to license your contributions under the same license.

-We appreciate your contributions and look forward to your involvement in the Tomato Clock CLI project!
+We appreciate your contributions and look forward to your involvement in the Tomato Timer CLI project!